Lapricode/hanoi_tower_solution/README.md

 $ python3 main.py

-Give the number of rings (type an integer greater than 1): 3 Give the initial rod (type 1, 2 or 3): 1
+Give the number of rings (type an integer greater than 1): 3 Give the starting rod (type 1, 2 or 3): 1
 Give the final rod (type 1, 2 or 3): 3

 1:  1 -> 3 (1)